scnlong/miniGW/README.md

 miniGW is a compact molecular G0W0 code written in modern C++20.
 It uses PySCF to generate the DFT starting-point data and reads the resulting molecular-orbital quantities from a single HDF5 input file.

-The code is intended as a development and experimentation platform for molecular GW workflows, linear-algebra backend integration, MPI frequency distribution, ScaLAPACK/COSMA distributed screening, and CUDA device-resident screening term prototypes.
+The code is intended as a development and experimentation platform for molecular GW workflows, linear-algebra backend integration, MPI frequency distribution, distributed ScaLAPACK/COSMA screening paths, and CUDA-accelerated GPU-resident screening workspaces.

 Resolution of the Identity (RI) / density fitting is not implemented.
 The current input format requires a full four-index MO-basis ERI tensor.